How the Fender AB763 Blackface Deluxe Reverb Amp Works

 Once you get the Tone Stack Calculator running click on the Tone Stack Calculator's "Fender" tab at upper left.
 By setting the Mid slider (bottom left) to 68% you get 6800 ohms to equal the Deluxe Reverb's fixed 6800 ohm Mid resistor.
 You can double-click any component in the tone stack schematic to change its value so it's easy to see what happens to the control movements when you change the 100k slope resistor to 56k or adjust the value of the Mid resistor.
 The frequency response graph on the right will change as you alter component values or move the Bass and Treble pot sliders.
 Just playing with the pot controls and watching the graph will show you a lot about the interactive nature of the TMB (treble mid bass) tone stack.
 The Tone Stack Calculator is a very cool tool.

-The Tone Stack is a series of three RC (resistance capacitance) audio filters that bleed three bands of audio frequencies to ground.
+The Tone Stack is a series of three RC (resistance capacitance) audio filters that block three bands of audio frequencies.
 The Treble and Bass pots change the resistance of the RC audio filters to change the amount of signal filtered out.
 The blackface tone stack is a passive filter so it cannot boost any frequency band, it can only remove parts of the guitar audio signal.
 Note the Treble pot is wired as a variable voltage divider (potentiometer) while the Bass pot is wired as a variable resistor (the input and wiper terminals are tied together) In AB763 amps with a Mid pot it is wired as a variable resistor too.

 The guitar signal leaves the tone stack at the treble pot's wiper and flows to the Volume pot which is wired as a variable voltage divider (pot is short for potentiometer).
 Turning down the volume pot bleeds guitar signal to ground.